jephthai/OpenPasswordFilter/README.md

 The genesis of this idea comes from conducting many penetration tests where organizationas have users who choose common passwords and the ultimate difficulty of controlling this behavior.
-The fact is that any domain of size will have some user who chose `Password` or `Summer2015` or `Company123` as their password.
+The fact is that any domain of size will have some user who chose `Password1` or `Summer2015` or `Company123` as their password.
 Any intruder or low-privilege user who can guess or obtain usernames for the domain can easily run through these very common passwords an start expanding the level of access in the domain.